AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 We used a three-pronged strategy to find the best companies that sell policies to high-risk drivers:

-• Company information: We gather all the information we can find on a company’s coverages, average cost, and discounts.
-We prioritized companies that sell insurance to high-risk drivers.
+• Company information: We gather all the information we can find on a company’s coverages, average cost for high-risk drivers, and discounts available to high-risk drivers.
 We also rely on information from independent, third-party sources to determine customer service quality, financial solidity, and claims satisfaction.
 We draw on data from J.D.
 Power, the Better Business Bureau (BBB), the S&P Global Ratings, the National Association of Insurance Commissioners (NAIC), and AM Best.

 • Data analysis: Over the course of 20 years of helping customers find best-fit policies, we’ve gathered millions of customer transaction data points.
 We analyze the data to identify which companies will offer the best deals to specific customers.
 For this guide, we focused on car insurance companies that offer the most affordable coverage to drivers in high-risk categories.